TobyJef/total-war-trumps/README.md

 - Credit to my Mentor Graeme Taylor in his support and guidence over this project.
 Graeme helped to reduce the overall amount of JavaScript by combining three variable into one function.
 This allowed the construction of a three layered if and else if statement for count the scores and display a win/loss message.
 Also for providing material with how to fix an issues with Favicon image not appearing in the live sites tab.
   [Link to the Favicon fix used](https://sneha-herle.medium.com/favicon-working-on-localhost-but-not-on-github-pages-6c7b9e947504)

+### Final Commit

+- The final commit before submission took place on the morning of 11/07/23.